jasonhancock/autosignr/README.md

 [![Build Status](https://travis-ci.org/jasonhancock/autosignr.svg?branch=master)](https://travis-ci.org/jasonhancock/autosignr)
 [![Go Report Card](https://goreportcard.com/badge/jasonhancock/autosignr)](https://goreportcard.com/report/jasonhancock/autosignr)

 A [Custom Policy Executable](https://docs.puppetlabs.com/puppet/latest/reference/ssl_autosign.html#policy-based-autosigning) or a daemon (depending on your desired mode of operation) that watches for new Puppet CSRs from instances in AWS (or other clouds), validates the instances belong to you via the cloud provider's API, then signs the cert.
-Currently only supports AWS, but looking to add support for Openstack, Cloudstack, and generic REST APIs.
+Currently only supports AWS, Azure, GPC, but looking to add support for Openstack, Cloudstack, and generic REST APIs.

 Autosignr can optionally be configured to validate pre-shared-keys embedded within the CSR.
 See the blurb in the Puppet Client Configuration section below for more details on how to embed a PSK into your CSRs.

 **This is a work-in-progress and is far from complete.
 Use at your own risk**

-## Puppet Client Configuration
+## Puppet Client Configuration (optional)

-The Puppet client must use the instance ID as the certname in puppet.conf.
+The Puppet client can use the instance ID as the certname in puppet.conf.

 ```
 # Configures an AWS instance to use the instance ID as the certname.
 Use something like this to set it before the puppet client starts for the first time: